top of page

 Why emotional nervous system health skills?

-Lack of processing skills results in unprocessed emotions — stress chemicals, cortisol, adrenalin stuck in our cells — referred to as 'emotional constipation' and chronic stress, #1 cause of disease.
-Stressed nervous system depletes health, immune system, metabolism, and even 'feel good' oxytocin.
-So we lose capacity to connect with self and presence where 'feeling safe, valued and loved' by others (secure connection) occurs. is only possible in this state of calm nervous system.
+Lack of processing skills results in unprocessed emotions results in what neuropsychologists refer to as 'emotional constipation' — a chronic stress state with cortisol, adrenalin and other stress chemicals stuck in our cells.
+This results in anxiety disorder, OCD, depression and other mental health conditions, along with depleted health, immune system, metabolism, and even 'feel good' oxytocin.
+Chronic stress also decreases our capacity to connect with self and presence where 'feeling safe, valued and loved' by others (secure connection) occurs. is only possible in this state of calm nervous system.

 PRACTICING SKILLS AND ACTUALLY FEELING BETTER